-Torvehallerne, the glass market in the centre of Copenhagen, sells fresh fruit and vegetables, fresh fish, meat, cheese, and lots of ready-to-eat choices from coffee and pastries to sandwiches and pizza.
-Whether you go for breakfast, lunch, dinner, groceries, or just a browse around, you’ll find something tasty and exciting.
+Torvehallerne is the glass market in the centre of Copenhagen, sells fresh fruit and vegetables, fresh fish, meat, cheese, and lots of ready-to-eat choices from coffee and Danish pastries to sandwiches and pizza.
+It’s located between the busy Nørreport Station and Dronning Louises Bridge which crosses the Copenhagen lakes.
+It’s a perfect place to go for breakfast, lunch, dinner, groceries, or just a browse around; you’re sure to find something tasty and exciting.

 Not sure where to start with these large market halls?
 We’ve done the leg-work to find out what’s good, and what’s very good.